Wine caves and billionaires: Buttigieg under fire over fundraising at Democratic debate

-LOS ANGELES (Reuters) - Rising Democratic candidate Pete Buttigieg came under attack during a debate among U.S. presidential hopefuls on Thursday, as his rivals questioned his lack of Washington experience and criticized his fundraising from wealthy donors.
+LOS ANGELES (Reuters) - Rising Democratic candidate Pete Buttigieg came under attack during a debate among U.S. presidential hopefuls on Thursday, as his rivals questioned the 37-year-old mayor’s thin political resume and criticized his fundraising from wealthy donors.

 The exchanges underlined the increasing stakes in the Democratic race seven weeks before the first contest in the state-by-state nominating process in Iowa on Feb.
 3. Opinion polls show the race up for grabs, with Buttigieg taking the lead in Iowa and former Vice President Joe Biden, U.S. Senator Bernie Sanders and Warren fighting for the top in national polls.

-U.S. Senator Amy Klobuchar, lagging the frontrunners and pinning hopes on a strong showing in Iowa to propel her candidacy, also took a shot at the experience of Buttigieg, 37, comparing her accomplishments in the Senate to his public record.
+U.S. Senator Amy Klobuchar, lagging the frontrunners and pinning her hopes on a strong showing in Iowa to propel her candidacy, also took a shot at Buttigieg by comparing her Senate accomplishments to his public record.

-Warren questioned whether Buttigieg, mayor of the Indiana city of South Bend, was beholden to his big-money donors and described his ritzy, closed-door fundraiser in a wine cave in California.
+Warren questioned whether Buttigieg, the mayor of the Indiana city of South Bend who previously served in the U.S. military and was deployed to Afghanistan, was beholden to his big-money donors and described his ritzy, closed-door fundraiser in a wine cave in California.
 In a shot at Buttigieg, Warren said she did not sell access to her time or “spend time with millionaires or billionaires.”

-“Billionaires in wine caves should not pick the president of the United States,” said the Massachusetts senator, who does not hold big-ticket fundraisers and has focused her campaign on fighting corruption and corporate greed.
+“The mayor just recently had a fundraiser that was held in a wine cave full of crystals and served a $900-a-bottle wine,” said the Massachusetts senator, who does not hold big-ticket fundraisers and has focused her campaign on fighting corruption and corporate greed.

+“Billionaires in wine caves should not pick the president of the United States,” Warren said.

-“This is the problem with issuing purity tests you cannot yourself pass,” Buttigieg shot back at Warren, who has a net worth in the millions of dollars, noting he was the only candidate on the stage who was not a millionaire or billionaire.
+Buttigieg shot back at Warren, who has a net worth in the millions of dollars, noting that he was the only candidate on the stage who was not a millionaire or billionaire.

+“This is the problem with issuing purity tests you cannot yourself pass,” Buttigieg told Warren.

-Klobuchar, meanwhile, noted his failure to win statewide election in Indiana.
+Klobuchar noted Buttigieg’s failure to win statewide election in Indiana.

-“Try building a coalition to win re-election with 80% of the vote as a gay dude in Mike Pence’s Indiana,” Buttigieg said, referring to the U.S. vice president, who previously served as governor of Indiana and is an opponent of gay rights.
+“Try putting together a coalition to bring you back to office with 80% of the vote as a gay dude in Mike Pence’s Indiana,” Buttigieg said, referring to the U.S. vice president, who previously served as governor of Indiana and is an opponent of gay rights.

+The less-crowded debate stage, which featured the fewest participants since the debates began over the summer, gave more time to middle-tier contenders.
+Klobuchar and entrepreneur Andrew Yang took the spotlight in several of the night’s most memorable moments.

-The debate came one day after Trump’s impeachment in the Democratic-led U.S. House of Representatives, and the candidates promised to make the case to a divided American public that Trump’s impeachment was necessary.
+A day after the historic impeachment vote, the candidates promised to make the case to a divided American public that Trump’s impeachment was necessary.
 They said his leadership had diminished the country’s stature and respect abroad.

 “It’s not only in the Middle East we see the consequences of the disappearance of U.S. leadership,” Buttigieg said, noting Trump was ridiculed behind his back at a recent gathering of world leaders.
 “It’s not just the mockery at a cocktail party. ...
 It’s the looks on the faces.”

-In a historic vote, the House impeached Trump on charges of abuse of power and obstruction of Congress arising from his request that Ukraine investigate Biden and Biden’s son Hunter, who had joined the board of Ukrainian energy company Burisma while his father was U.S. vice president.
+The House on Wednesday impeached Trump on charges of abuse of power and obstruction of Congress arising from his request that Ukraine investigate Biden and Biden’s son Hunter, who had joined the board of Ukrainian energy company Burisma while his father was U.S. vice president.

 Klobuchar said she wanted to hear testimony from top White House aides at the Republican president’s trial due next month in the Republican-led Senate, which will determine whether Trump is removed from office.